Email Deliverability: Best Practices and Mistakes to Avoid in 2024

 Email deliverability and reputation rests on 2 pillars, namely technical infrastructure and engagement.

 The technical setup of your email delivery services should be a one-time matter to ensure domain and IP authentication align.
-Engagement is ongoing best practice for email marketing and targeting is the main objective here to avoid harming the domain reputation.
+Engagement is ongoing best practice for deliverability email marketing and targeting is the main objective here to avoid harming the domain reputation.

 1. The first common mistake I see email marketers make is tracking and making decisions based on open rate but not paying attention to open reach — while open rate will tell you how many subscribers open each email, open reach will tell you how many unique subscribers open any email over a given period of time, which is a far better metric for measuring subscriber engagement.